 Students will develop and enhance their journalism skills, learn best practices for a changing professional environment and use New York City as the context for reporting and writing on a wide range of issues, from the personal to societal.

-This course is taught by a wide variety of instructors who will imbue the general syllabus with a focus on their own areas of journalistic and topical expertise.
+This course is taught by a wide variety of Faculty who will imbue the general syllabus with a focus on their own areas of journalistic and topical expertise.

 Cost and Session Information

 Day Program: $5,225*

 Residential Program: $5,825*

 *Listed program costs do not include course-specific lab and materials fees.
 Learn more on our website.